Purdue-CS193/homework-0-baliutkarsh2/index.md

 ## Welcome to GitHub Pages

 **Utkarsh's First CS193 Homework**
+**Things I like about CS193 class:**
+- The instructors :)
+- Useful insights into programming tools
+- It's pretty chill
 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.